auth0/docs/articles/quickstart/spa/angular2/05-token-renewal.md

 #### Troubleshooting

-If you're having problems with token renewal (`login_required` error), make sure you're not using Auth0 dev keys for social login.
+If you're having problems with token renewal (for example, you get the `login_required` error), make sure you're not using Auth0 dev keys for social login.
 You must use your own social authentication keys.